owasp-amass/amass/README.md

 $ amass -freq 120 example.com
 ```

-**The maximum rate supported is one DNS query every 1 millisecond.**
+**The maximum rate supported is one DNS query every 5 milliseconds.**

 Allow amass to included additional domains in the search using reverse whois information: